Skip to main content

 You can make Volley good fun harder by adding a round of backhands.

 For a challenging version of Volley good fun and Twister tennis, remove the throwing and catching of the ball and have both players rally.
 (A rally is a sequence of continuous hits of the ball.
-The rally ends when a player misses a ball or the ball’s hit outside of the court.)
+The rally ends when a player misses a ball or the ball’s hit outside the court.)

 You can adjust the difficulty of Serve it up by changing the placement of the hoops.